 What does a Biostatistician do?

-Pharmaceutical companies use biostatistics professionals during their clinical studies to determine how effective or ineffective a certain drug is on the human population.
-In addition to creating new data, a biostatistics professional will sometimes evaluate current data on a particular subject to determine possible outcomes for the purpose of shaping public health policies and education.
-Biostatistics personnel often gather necessary data before an experiment can take place; gather data during the experimental stage; and gather data after the experiments are over to determine the level of real world success or failure.
+Pharmaceutical companies use biostatisticians during their clinical studies to determine how effective or ineffective a certain drug is on the human population.
+In addition to creating new data, a biostatistician will sometimes evaluate current data on a particular subject to determine possible outcomes for the purpose of shaping public health policies and education.
+Biostatisticians often gather necessary data before an experiment can take place, gather data during the experimental stag,; and gather data after the experiments are over in order to determine the level of real world success or failure.

 A person in the biostatistics field will find employment in universities, government agencies, pharmaceutical companies, medical corporations, and agricultural firms.
 They will often work as a part of a team of scientists during typical office working hours, 40 hours per week.
 Nights and weekends would not be an issue unless a deadline needs to be met.
 People in this profession are usually stationed in comfortable offices, though travel may be necessary to confer with other scientists.